 The Parish Council are keen to keep in touch with everyone and help wherever possible.

-During this time of a world-wide pandemic with coronavirus, we are all too aware of the support that is likely to be needed within our community of Church Eaton and surrounding areas.
+In addition to the above, we are all aware of the support that is likely to be needed within our community.

-People who are over the age of 70, or who may have underlying health conditions, or otherwise ill may be required to self-isolate.
+People who are over the age of 70, or who may have underlying health conditions, or otherwise ill may be required to shield.

-If you do not have family or friends that can help, or that are not readily available, then please contact one of the church wardens at St Editha’s, or Caitlin from the The Royal Oak and we will arrange for someone to go out and collect essential items of shopping, or your prescription for you.
+If you do not have family or friends that can help, or that are not readily available, then you can also contact one of the church wardens at St Editha’s, or Caitlin from the The Royal Oak who will arrange for someone to go out and collect essential items of shopping, or your prescription for you.

 We would also love to hear from anyone who is not in the “at risk” category who would be willing to do some shopping or collect a prescription for a member of our community.